-- Patients meeting the "high suspicion of cancer" definitions with a clinical need to be assessed within two weeks should be accepted at all alert levels.
+- Patients meeting the "high suspicion of cancer" definitions with a clinical need to be assessed within two weeks should be accepted at all alert levels8.
 The investigation and diagnosis of these patients should be facilitated. - We acknowledge the concern that any limiting of services will disproportionately impact Māori.
 Māori and vulnerable patients, who are likely to have undergone barriers and delays in reaching this point of the pathway, may be given increased priority. - Virtual clinics should be utilised where possible and appropriate.
-If a patient requires an in-person assessment or procedure, this should be done in one visit - Some investigation and treatment may occur in non-hospital settings (e.g. private providers) and alternative methods of triaging or assessing patients should be considered. - Patients not meeting high suspicion of cancer definitions but still requiring investigation for cancer should be accepted but may receive a virtual care plan or be investigated in non-hospital settings.
+If a patient requires an in-person assessment or procedure, this should be done in one visit - Some investigation and treatment may occur in non-hospital settings (e.g., private providers) and alternative methods of triaging or assessing patients should be considered.